-A list of important inner and outer aspects of clothes that need to transform in order to co-create a sustainable world.
-This list is also our declaration of values, aims and intentions for future collections.
+A list of important inner and outer aspects of clothes that need to transform to create a sustainable world.
+This list is also our declaration of values, aims and intentions for our collections.

 Clothing design free of patriarchal values and collective, conforming beauty ideals, that honors diversity and celebrates our freedom of expression.